The parallel universes of innovation

 Let’s take a closer look at this definition.

 An effort means that innovation requires commitment and investment.
-It has a creative side, which implies that a certain kind of personality should be involved: entrepreneurs and designers, for example.
+It has a creative side, which implies that we should involve a certain kind of personality: entrepreneurs and designers, for example.
 The purpose needs to be clear – making money or increasing shareholder value is not enough.
-Something beyond that is needed to guide both the enterprise and the consumers.
+We need something beyond that to guide both the enterprise and the consumers.
 Focus is also important.
-Investing randomly, without proper knowledge of users, markets and technology, doesn't make sense.
-It doesn't get the returns everyone wants and needs.
+Investing randomly, without proper knowledge of users, markets and technology, doesn’t make sense.
+It doesn’t get the returns everyone wants and needs.